-The Fund's investment objective is to seek a high level of current income.
-The Fund has a secondary objective of capital appreciation.
-While there is no assurance that the Fund will achieve its investment objectives, it endeavors to do so by following the principal strategies and policies described in this Prospectus.
+The Fund's investment objective is to provide total return consistent with current income and low interest rate volatility.
+While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the strategies and policies described in this Prospectus.
 The Fund's Statement of Additional Information (SAI) provides information about the Fund's non-principal strategies.
+A description of the various types of securities in which the Fund invests, other investment techniques used by the Fund, and their risks, immediately follows this strategy section.